Pliezhausen: Dörnach

 Dörnach was first documented in 1134.
 Dörnach was incorporated in 1971 to Pliezhausen.

 Gniebel

 Gniebel belonged to the Counts of Zollern.
 Gniebel was incorporated in 1971 to Pliezhausen.

 Rübgarten

 The place itself was first mentioned in 1363.
 Rübgarten was incorporated in 1975 to Pliezhausen.

 Religions

 The Martinskirche in Pliezhausen was built in the 11th or 12th century as a Romanesque chapel.
 In the 16th century it was remodeled gothic.
 The original tower dates back to 1523, the current to 1875.

 Mayor

-Otwin Brucker was since January 10, 1967, the mayor.
-On July 18, 2005, Christof Dold was voted as successor.
+Otwin Brucker was the mayor from 10 January 1967.
+On 18 July 2005 Christof Dold was voted as successor.